MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

     You should see the ASP.NET web page.

-9. In the running ASP.NET application, select the link to the **About** page.
+9. In the running ASP.NET application, select the link to the **Privacy** page.

     The breakpoint should be hit in Visual Studio.